Manage Webex users, licenses, and hybrid services programmatically with the Webex Admin APIs.

 |400||1016||Either none or both of |

 |401||1011||Authorization token wrong or expired|

 |401||1014||The user does not have allowed role|

 |401||1018||CI Access Token or scope of the token is not valid!|

 |403||1005||Not allow to generate ui report by api|

 |429||1007||Number of downloads for this report has reached the limit within 24 hrs|

 If you would like to develop against the Admin APIs but you are not an administrator of your Webex Organization, you can apply for administrator rights to our Sandbox Organization.
 The Admin Sandbox will allow you to use a separate Webex account that is an administrator in a dummy organization for purposes of testing and developing your code.

 Use of the Admin Sandbox requires that you understand and agree to the following:

-To request access to the administrator sandbox, send an email from the email address used on your existing Webex Teams account to email@example.com, requesting Admin Sandbox access, and including the email address you would like to have enabled for sandbox access.
+To request access to the administrator sandbox, send an email from the email address used on your existing Webex account to firstname.lastname@example.org, requesting Admin Sandbox access, and including the email address you would like to have enabled for sandbox access.